How to Refinish Furniture Without Stripping: Benefits

 Moisture must penetrate the wood for this to work.
 Finishes prevent water from penetrating, so Kevin suggests making a bunch of tiny slits with a razor blade to allow the water to penetrate.
 Use the corner of the blade, and keep the blade parallel to the grain direction.
 Next, fill the dent with water and wait until it dries.
 If the dent is less deep but still visible, you can repeat the process.
 As with most of the repairs we talk about here, the repaired surface may need a coat of wipe-on finish to look its best.

 To apply wipe-on finish, first put some on a clean rag.
 Apply it in a swirling motion like you would with car wax.
 Then wipe off excess finish, going in the direction of the grain.
-Let the finish dry overnight and you’ll be ready to proudly display your furniture restoration project.
+Let the finish dry overnight and you'll be ready to proudly display your furniture restoration project after you've learned how to refinish a table.